-Also, we would need the following result from Khan~\cite{2011arXiv1101.5830K,2011arXiv1101.5675K}, which shows the existence of an almost $K_k^k(m)$-factors for $k =3,4$.
+We will also need the following result from Khan~\cite{2011arXiv1101.5830K,2011arXiv1101.5675K}, which shows the existence of an almost $K_k^k(m)$-factor for $k =3,4$.
 The result was not stated explicitly, but it is easily seen from his proofs (for the non extremal cases).

 \begin{lma}[Khan~\cite{2011arXiv1101.5830K,2011arXiv1101.5675K}] Let $k=3,4$ and $m\ge 2$ be integers.
 Let $\gamma$ be a strictly positive constant.
-Then there exists an integer $n_0 = n_0(\gamma,k,m)$ such that every $k$-graph $H$ of order~$n \ge n_0$ with
+Then there exists an integer $n_0 = n_0(k,m,\gamma)$ such that every $k$-graph $H$ of order~$n \ge n_0$ with